 2. Christmas wasn't declared a federal holiday in the United States until 1870.

 3. Christmas wasn't commercially celebrated until the 1920s.
-Prior to that, people generally exchanged gifts on New Year's Day or Easter.
+Before that, people generally exchanged gifts on New Year's Day or Easter.

 4. The modern-day Christmas tree originated in Germany in the 16th century.